 Pinniped Branding on the West Coast (pdf)

-California sea lion predation has been identified as a concern in the Draft Upper Willamette River Salmon and Steelhead Recovery Plan, which describes the many factors having a negative impact on salmon and steelhead populations in the basin.
+California sea lion predation on Upper Willamette River salmon and steelhead stocks has been identified as a growing biological concern.
+The number of listed salmon and steelhead being taken by California sea lions below Willamette Falls is significant and is one of many factors having a negative impact on salmon and steelhead populations in the basin.